Leopoldo Eduardo López, Mayor of Chacao, Caracas, Venezuela

 By Andrew Stevens, Deputy Editor

 4 July 2008: The story of Venezuela both at home and abroad since the beginning of this century has rested on one man, Hugo Chavez.
 As divisive at home as abroad, the emergence of a city mayor as his principal opposition has seen Leopoldo López’ reputation emboldened, having entered city politics on wafer-thin majority in 2000 only to receive a landslide 81 per cent of votes four years later.
 One of several younger mayors in both Venezuela and Caracas, while Chavez can only claim to be the political heir of national liberator Simon Bolivar, López is both the grandson of the country’s first president Cristobal Mendoza and descended from the same family of Bolivar himself.
-Leopoldo Eduardo López has been short-listed for the 2008 World Mayor Award.
+Leopoldo Eduardo López has been honoured with third place in the 2008 World Mayor Project.

 Born in the Venezuelan capital Caracas in 1971, López could be said to enjoy membership of the country’s European political elite from birth and lineage alone.
 The great-great-great-great-great nephew of national liberator and second president Simon Bolivar, López is also the grandson of former cabinet member Eduardo Mendoza Goiticoa and the great-grandson of the first president, Cristobal Mendoza.
 From hereon in his life conformed to the elite stereotype of the Latin American technocrat pre-elected office.
 López’ education largely took place in the United States, where he studied economics at Kenyon College in Ohio before progressing to the Kennedy School of Government at Harvard, where in 1996 he earned a Masters in Public Policy.
 On graduation from the Ivy League college, López began work within the state-owned oil company PVDSA as an economist, working until 1999.
 He then held tenure as a professor of economics at the Jesuit Catholic University of Andres Bello.